rsmith-nl/stltools/README.rst

 These programs require Python 3.6 or later.

-The releases from the “master” branch also require numpy.
+The releases from the “master” branch required numpy up to commit 93db6bd57c34c3c7cfb9456f1f88306fa3204f13.
 The code on the “pypy” branch does not use numpy.
+This was merged into “master” on 2021-03-13.

+Apart from ``stl2pdf``, which uses cairo, the other scripts have no dependencies outside the standard library.

 stl2pov